Fractional CRO

 A Fractional CRO (Chief Revenue Officer) is a senior revenue leader who works with a B2B company on a part-time or contract basis to design and oversee its entire revenue engine, from SDRs and outbound prospecting to pipeline management and expansion.
 This model gives growing or transitioning organizations CRO-level strategy and execution oversight without the full-time executive cost or long-term commitment.

-Understanding Fractional CRO in B2B Sales
+What Fractional CRO means in practice

 In modern B2B sales development, especially in SaaS and complex enterprise sales, revenue generation is no longer just about hiring more account executives.
 A Fractional CRO looks holistically at ICP definition, messaging, SDR workflows, outbound channels (cold calling, email, LinkedIn), routing rules, handoff to AEs, and expansion motion.
 They also connect revenue strategy to financial targets, ensuring SDR activities and campaign investments map directly to pipeline and bookings goals.